SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-itachi_uchiha.md

 **Reference :**

-* Hieronymous’ list(not linking it as I have an edit link)
+* Hieronymous' list(not linking it as I have an edit link)
 * [Solar Monitor](www.solarmonitor.org)
 * [Real-Time Solar Wind](http://www.swpc.noaa.gov/products/real-time-solar-wind)
 * [https://www.ngdc.noaa.gov/dscovr/portal/index.html#/download/1490227200000;1490572799999](https://www.ngdc.noaa.gov/dscovr/portal/index.html#/download/1490227200000;1490572799999)

 ### How Time Allocation was made in the Timeline

-To get a fair estimate of how much time to allocate to each client, I wrote scripts to plot each client’s data.
+To get a fair estimate of how much time to allocate to each client, I wrote scripts to plot each client's data.
 Among all clients, common parameters are :

 * Input : Date Range
 * Output : Plot of that client with AR information from SRS plotted on top of it.